RU09342-F18/lab-0-introduction-to-c-and-git-AngeloClemente/Assignment/README.md

 This function takes in two ints and right shifts the first int by the second int.

 int bitwiseAND(int, int);
+This function takes in two ints and bitwise ANDs the two ints.

 int bitwiseOR(int, int);
+This function takes in two ints and bitwise ORs the two ints.

 int bitwiseXOR(int, int);
+This function takes in two ints and bitwise XORs the two ints.

 int bitwiseInverse(int, int);
+This function takes in two ints and only bitwise inverts the first int.